 This comparison covers Weather vs Climate within Climate Change for GCSE Chemistry.
 Revise Climate Change in Atmosphere for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 7 of 17 in this topic.
 Use this comparison to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position